 The Contractor must acknowledge receipt of the Division's written, electronic, or oral requests for assistance no later than one (1) business day from receipt of the request from the Division, and the request shall be completed by Contractor to the satisfaction of the Division within five (5) business days from the date of receipt unless another time frame is specified by the Division.
 Requests by the Contractor for extension of the time frame may be granted by the Division at its discretion.
 If the request is urgent, the Contractor must immediately, without unreasonable delay, acknowledge the Division's urgent requests for assistance and must give such requests priority.
 Urgent requests must be completed by the Contractor to the satisfaction of the Division within the time frame specified by the Division.
-If no timeframe is specified, urgent requests must be completed within five (5) business days from the date of receipt.
-Such urgent requests include but are not limited to issues involving legislators, legislative committees (e.g., Joint Committee on Performance Evaluation and Expenditure Review), other governmental bodies, and Care Management evaluation requests involving Members or Providers requiring an expeditious response based on the Member's health condition.
+If no timeframe is specified, urgent requests include but are not limited to issues involving legislators, legislative committees (e.g., Joint Committee on Performance Evaluation and Expenditure Review), other governmental bodies, and Care Management evaluation requests involving Members or Providers requiring an expeditious response based on the Member's health condition.
 Requests from the Executive Director and Division Senior Leadership must also be considered urgent.

 The Contractor's acknowledgement of Division requests for assistance must include the required date of resolution, as described above.
 If the request is received from the Division in writing or electronically, the Contractor must acknowledge receipt in the same manner the request was received, either in writing or electronically.
 If the request was received from the Division orally, the Contractor must acknowledge receipt of the request orally and immediately follow-up with a written or electronic acknowledgement.
 Upon completion of the request, the Contractor must submit to the Division, on or before the required date of completion, a detailed completion summary advising the Division of the Contractor's action and resolution.
-The completion summary must contain all information necessary for the Division to adequately determine whether a request has been completed and must conform to specifications requested by the Division concerning form, format, or content of the summary, if any.
-Division requests will not be considered completed if the Contractor fails to submit the completion summary, and completion will not be considered timely if the Contractor fails to submit the summary on or before the required completion date.
+The completion summary must contain all information necessary for the Division to adequately determine whether a request has been completed and must conform to specifications requests will not be considered timely if the Contractor fails to submit the summary, and completion will not be considered timely if the Contractor fails to submit the summary on or before the required completion date.
 Submission of the completion summary in and of itself does not constitute completion of the Division request.